torvalds/linux/Documentation/arm64/memory-tagging-extension.rst

-The preferred tag checking mode for each CPU is controlled by ``/sys/devices/system/cpu/cpu<N>/mte_tcf_preferred``, to which a privileged user may write the value ``async`` or ``sync``.
+The preferred tag checking mode for each CPU is controlled by ``/sys/devices/system/cpu/cpu<N>/mte_tcf_preferred``, to which a privileged user may write the value ``async``, ``sync`` or ``asymm``.
 The default preferred mode for each CPU is ``async``.

 To allow a program to potentially run in the CPU's preferred tag checking mode, the user program may set multiple tag check fault mode bits in the ``flags`` argument to the ``prctl(PR_SET_TAGGED_ADDR_CTRL, flags, 0, 0, 0)`` system call.
-If the CPU's preferred tag checking mode is in the task's set of provided tag checking modes (this will always be the case at present because the kernel only supports two tag checking modes, but future kernels may support more modes), that mode will be selected.
-Otherwise, one of the modes in the task's mode set will be selected in a currently unspecified manner.
+If the CPU's preferred tag checking mode is in the task's set of provided tag checking modes, that mode will be selected.
+Otherwise, one of the modes in the task's mode selected by the kernel using the preference order:

+	1. Asynchronous
+	2. Asymmetric
+	3. Synchronous

+If asymmetric mode is specified by the program but not supported by either the system or the kernel then an error will be returned.

 Initial process state
 ---------------------